aws-samples/aws-xray-kubernetes-serverless/README.md

-## AWS X-Ray Kubernetes Serverless
+## Distributed Debugging for Kubernetes and Serverless Applications using AWS X-Ray

-Show distributed debugging in Kubernetes and Serverless applications using AWS X-Ray
+This repo explains how AWS X-Ray can be used for distributed debugging in Kubernetes and Serverless applications.

 ## Application